wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 ![](@attachment/Clipboard_2020-05-21-18-48-54.png) 16:55

-Let us do one more example.
+We wil do one more example in the next lesson.

+#### Public API list

 It is hard to find good APIs that are public and don't require API keys.
 There is a good list of them in the github repo https://github.com/public-apis/public-apis

 ![](@attachment/Clipboard_2020-05-21-18-50-37.png) 17:34

-You can scroll through and find different APIs for all different things. v
+You can scroll through and find different APIs for all different things.

 ---